-- a.
-Use of Gonadal shielding must be used for all patients who have reproductive potential when the gonads lie in or near (within 5 cm) the primary beam. - b.
-The gonadal shield must not compromise diagnostic information. - c.
-The use of patient shielding must be documented in Epic Radiant.

-2. Persons Permitted in Radiographic Examination Rooms

-- a.
+- A. Training for students using ionizing radiation will include a course in radiation protection prior to entering Guthrie Robert Packer Hospital for clinical course assignments and an overview of policies related to radiation safety. - B. Current radiation protection philosophy employs the principle that occupational doses should be kept at levels that are As Low As is Reasonably Achievable (ALARA).
+Students must also adhere to this principle and use the following practical applications which support ALARA: - 1.
+Use of Gonadal Shielding - a.
+Gonadal shields are recommended for patients under the age of 50, when the use of the shield will not interfere with the imaging of the region of interest. - b.
+The use of patient shielding must be documented in Epic Radiant. - 2.
+Persons Permitted in Radiographic Examination Rooms - a.
 Ideally only the patient and persons directly involved in the procedure should be in the exam room during exposure. - b.
 When persons other than the patient request to be in the room, when not needed for assistance, the student should politely decline the request and explain the radiation safety precautions policy. - c.
 Persons other than the patient may be permitted in the exam room to assist in emotional support and/or the safe handling of the patient. - d.
 A pregnancy check must be performed on all females of reproductive age before entering the exam room.
-If the female is pregnant or suspects pregnancy, she must be excluded from the room during the exposure(s). - e.
+If the female is pregnant or suspects pregnancy, they must be excluded from the room during the exposure(s). - e.
 In the case of pediatric patients, parents or authorized representatives may be invited into the room to stand behind the lead barrier. - f.
-All doors to the room shall be closed during a radiographic exposure for radiation protection purposes.

-3. Radiation Protection for Patient Holder.
+All doors to the room shall be closed during a radiographic exposure for radiation protection purposes. - 3.
+Radiation Protection for Patient Holder. - a.

-- a.
 Mechanical restraints and IR holders shall be used whenever possible to prevent an individual other than the patient from being exposed to radiation. - b.
 In pediatric cases requiring an individual to restrain the infant, a family member shall be utilized whenever possible. - c.
 The patient holder must not be utilized if known or suspected to be pregnant.

 - d.
 The patient holder must be given a lead apron and positioned out of the primary beam. - e.
 Radiation workers may occasionally assist in patient restraint during exposures.
 A lead apron must be worn with personnel dosimeter worn on outside at collar level. - f.
-Students are not permitted to hold or restrain patients during exposures.
+Students are not permitted to hold or restrain patients during exposures. - 4.
+Pregnant and Potentially Pregnant Patients